 1.0 An NRC employee's general responsibilities include

 Abstaining from taking advantage of, or benefiting from, information that is obtained in the course of their duties that is not available to the public.
-All employees, during and after their employment with NRC, are required to protect and not divulge confidential information, including personal, scientific, and business information, that they encounter in the course of their work.
+All employees, during and after their employment with the NRC, are required to protect and not divulge confidential information, including personal, scientific, and business information, that they encounter in the course of their work.

 Furthermore, in accordance with the NRC policies on intellectual property (IP), all IP property created by NRC employees while acting within the scope of their duties or employment or made with facilities, equipment or financial aid provided by or on behalf of the NRC will vest with the Crown.
-In this, NRC has full authority to manage, license, or sell its rights to third parties;
+In this, the NRC has full authority to manage, license, or sell its rights to third parties;

 - Ensuring that any real, apparent or potential conflict that arises between their private activities and their official responsibilities is resolved in the public interest.

 2.0 Managing conflicts of interest during employment

 In situations that might give rise to a real, apparent or potential conflict of interest in relation to their official duties, NRC employees are required to make a declaration by submitting a Conflict of Interest Form (or equivalent) to the NRC-Corporate Secretariat, in accordance with NRC's procedures.